jan79ryba/Vidalytics/README.md

 "# Vidalytics"

-All DB credentials are please in class Model/Database
+All DB credentials are in class Model/Database

 The basket calculation are done inside the SQL query and after that optimized (calculated offers and cost of the delivery).

 Table offers consis of the offers: code - for which product this offer is created amount - how many products I have to buy to get the offer